 We are dedicated to supporting our faculty and staff by guiding them toward success.
 In an effort to do so, we have compiled resources that benefit both faculty and staff, listed and linked below.
 Likewise, we have compiled a variety of faculty-specific resources and staff-specific resources.

-If you have suggestions for additional resources, please contact Saulo DePaula, Associate Director for Analytics, Special Projects, and Events.
+If you have suggestions for additional resources, please contact Saulo DePaula, Associate Director of Data Analytics and Events.

 Resources for Faculty and Staff